cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 \
 Bastards!
 Your lecturer must have known.
 They're always pulling this sort of stunt.
 Ok, what next?
-You type "Spanish-American War" into google, but the AI summary is stuck, and you know that Spain and America aren't currently at war. (right?)
+You type "Spanish-American War" into google, but the AI summary just wants to tell you that Spain and America aren't currently at war. (right?)
 You try wikipedia and there is a whole article on a Spanish-American war.
 But oh god, it's like 50 pages long.
 You know that OrikanGPT will refuse to even try to summarise